rust-lang-ua/learn_rust_together/zola/posts/toolbox_general.md

 You might also be interested in other tooboxes:

-- :wrench: [Explore](/posts/toolbox-general) : general-purpose toolbox with collection of crates.
+- 🔧 [Explore](/posts/toolbox-general) : general-purpose toolbox with collection of crates.
-- :video_game: [Explore](/posts/toolbox-multimedia) : multimedia toolbox with collection of crates for GameDev, Graphics, Video, Audio.
+- 🎮 [Explore](/posts/toolbox-multimedia) : multimedia toolbox with collection of crates for GameDev, Graphics, Video, Audio.
-- :infinity: [Explore](/posts/toolbox-scientific) : scientific toolbox with collection of crates for Math, Physycs, Lienar Algebra, Machine Learnign, DSP.
+- ∞  [Explore](/posts/toolbox-scientific) : scientific toolbox with collection of crates for Math, Physycs, Lienar Algebra, Machine Learnign, DSP.
-- :package: [Explore](/posts/toolbox-distros) : distros toolbox with collection of utilities written in Rust to been distributed outside of Rust ecosystem.
+- 📦 [Explore](/posts/toolbox-distros) : distros toolbox with collection of utilities written in Rust to been distributed outside of Rust ecosystem.

-[:arrow_down: Tags legend](#tags-legend) at the end of the page.
+[⬇️ Tags legend](#tags-legend) at the end of the page.

 ## Errors handling